medusa-project/metaslurper/README.md

+# About

-Metaslurper is a command-line tool for retrieving (slurping) content from one or more source endpoints, transforming it, and uploading it to a sink endpoint.
+Metaslurper is a command-line tool that harvests (slurps) digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
+It supports efficient multi-threaded streaming of large numbers of items from any number of source services, and support for new services is easy to implement.

+Metaslurper passes along whatever key-value item metadata the source services make available to the sink service without modifying it.
+The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This decouples the difficult task of metadata mapping from the harvester, and enables it to run with minimal user interaction.

+Metaslurper is designed to work in conjunction with the [Metaslurp](https://github.com/medusa-project/metaslurp) sink service, but sink services are modular, too.

+# Requirements

+The only requirement is JDK 8+.

-# Building
+# Build

 `mvn clean package`

-# Running
+# Run

-1. Copy `metaslurp.conf.sample` to `metaslurper.conf` and edit as necessary.
+1. Copy `metaslurper.conf.sample` to `metaslurper.conf` and edit as necessary.
 2. Invoke:
 ```
 java -Dedu.illinois.library.metaslurper.config=metaslurper.conf \
-    -jar metaslurper-VERSION.jar -service all
+    -jar metaslurper-VERSION.jar \
+    -Xmx128m -source all -sink metaslurp -threads 2
 ```

-Change `all` to a service name to limit the slurping to a specific service.
-Use `bogus` to get a list of service names.
+Change `-source all` to a service name to limit the slurping to a specific service.
+Use a bogus name to get a list of available service names.

-# Adding a service
+# Adding a source service

 1. Add a class that implements `e.i.l.m.service.SourceService`
+2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSourceServices()`

+# Adding a sink service

+1. Add a class that implements `e.i.l.m.service.SinkService`
-2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allServices()`
+2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSinkServices()`